Bond-Addict/dotnet-microservices/md/Lab_10.md

 Seed the database
 -----------------

-Create a new class named `SeedData` in the *Models* folder with the following code:
+Create a new class named `SeedData.cs` in the *Models* folder with the following code: